 First, we generated data under a sparse spatial model using the first 128 scans and 256 voxels.
-Here the voxel-weights were sampled from a normal distribution and raised to the fifth power, to make them sparsely distributed.
+Here the voxel weights were sampled from a normal distribution and raised to the fifth power, to make them sparsely distributed.
 Random variables were added to the ensuing target variable after they were scaled to give a signal to noise of four; i.e., the standard deviation of signal was four times the noise.
-Because the signal and random effects at each voxel are mixed with the same weights (see Eq.11), the implicit signal to noise at each voxel (on average) is also four.
-The resulting target variable and error and are shown in Figure 4 (left panel).
-The upper-left panel in Figure 5 shows the voxel-weights, whose sparsity is selfevident.
-The lower-left panel shows the free-energy bound on the log-evidence as a function of greedy steps (i.e., number of pattern subsets).
-We have subtracted the log-evidence for the null model so that any value greater than three can be considered as strong evidence for sparse coding1.
-It can be seen that the log-evidence increases systematically with the size of the partition, until it peaks after about five subsets.
-The conditional expectation of the voxelweights for the partition with the greatest free energy is shown in the left middle panel, plotted against the true value.
-Although the agreement is not exact, the MVB scheme has identified voxels with truly large weights (circled).
+Because the signal and random effects at each voxel are mixed with the same weights (see Eq.
+(11)), the implicit signal to noise at each voxel (on average) is also four.
+The resulting target variable and error and are shown in Fig. 4 (left panel).
+The upperleft panel in Fig. 5 shows the voxel weights, whose sparsity is self-